STK Antenna Models

 Rectangular.
 Elements are placed in a rectangular structure.

-Equilateral Each element is equal distance to its structural nearest neighbors.
+Equilateral Each element is equal in distance to its structural nearest neighbors.

 Number of Elements

-X. Distance, in the Unit Type, between the elements in the X direction.
+X: Enter the distance, in the unit type, between the elements in the X direction.

-Y. Distance, in the Unit Type, between the elements in the Y direction.
+Y: Enter the distance, in the unit type, between the elements in the Y direction.

-This is a specialization of the Polygon which has exactly six sides and is included primarily for your convenience.
+This is a six-sided specialization of Polygon.
+It is included primarily for your convenience.
 It represents a two-dimensional planar antenna array with an aperture shape consisting of six sides.
-Like the Polygon, the elements can be arranged on either a triangular or a rectangular Lattice Structure.
-Likewise, the hexagon shape does not necessarily have to be a regular hexagon, thus the number of elements in the X direction can be different than the number of elements in the Y direction.
-But, for a hexagon shape, the number of elements in X and Y must be odd.
+Like Polygon, you can arrange the elements on either a triangular or a rectangular Lattice Structure.
+Likewise, the hexagon shape does not necessarily have to be a regular hexagon.
+Thus, the number of elements in the X direction can be different than the number of elements in the Y direction.
+However, for Hexagon, the number of elements in X and Y must be odd.

 Parameter Description